rocicorp/replicache/doc/docs/design.md

 Commits come in two flavors, those from the client and those from the server:

 - _Local commits_ represent a change made by a mutator executing locally against the client's cache.
 The set of local commits that are not yet known to be applied in the Data Layer are known as _pending_ commits.
 Local commits include the _mutator name_ and _arguments_ that caused them, so that the mutator may be replayed later on top of new snapshot commits from the server if necessary.
 - _Snapshot commits_ represent a state update pulled from the server.
-They carry a _cookie_, which the Data Layer can used to calculate the delta for the next pull.
+They carry a _cookie_, which the Data Layer can use to calculate the delta for the next pull.

 ### API Sketch